Sunday, August 31, 2008

 THE NEXT NOTHING

 Betty attempts to evade an evangelist on the bus, is unsuccessful, so she finally says, "All right!
 I believe!
 Go away!"
-The evangelist adds one to the tally in his pocket notebook and retreats to the back of the bus.
+The evangelist adds "one" to the tally in his pocket notebook and retreats to the back of the bus.

 John discovers that Betty lives in a building opposite his YMCA.
 At first opportunity he approaches her, introduces himself, and asks her to dinner.
 She likes his looks enough to say yes.
 The date is fine.
 Although Betty makes clear that she wants no boyfriend, John thinks of Betty as his girlfriend in his heart of hearts.
 Betty is beautiful.
 John has no deformities.
-Oh, and the world is on the brink of nuclear war.
-I say "oh" because John and Betty couldn't care less.
-They don't want to die, of course, who does?
-But beyond a certain awareness of life being suddenly snuffed out, these futuristic lives of theirs are fairly ordinary.
-Ordinary in that they go through their days without falling apart.

 For their second date, for their third, for every date, every day Betty likes John a little more.
 John's love is unending.